dissidently/iOS-SpriteKit-Pong/README.md

 An implementation of the classic video game Pong using Sprite Kit, an Apple graphics rendering and animation framework.

-This implementation provides a working example of the recommendation in the Sprite Kit programming guide to use Double Dispatch to farm out work associated with node physics body contacts in the simulation.
+This implementation provides a working example of the recommendation in Apple's Sprite Kit programming guide: use Double Dispatch to farm out work associated with node physics body contacts in a simulation.

 ![Pong Screenshot](http://ec085a0a5b98f1ec5d97-65c493171c6d6a91bc23f798ea24c60a.r50.cf4.rackcdn.com/pong.jpg)